 Suzette Farnham, chair of the Employee Council and academic coordinator for the college’s Department of Music, presents Martin with the keys to the college: four large brass skeleton keys secured to a ring, which is tied with a ribbon of purple and white.

 The college is inaugurating a new tradition.
-This first Amherst College Cane bears a distinctive brass plate featuring the college’s seal and will be presented by Kelly Close ’90, chair of the Executive Committee of the Alumni Council.
+This first Conway Cane bears a distinctive brass plate featuring the college’s seal and will be presented by Kelly Close ’90, chair of the Executive Committee of the Alumni Council.

 This new college symbol is inspired by the presenting of Class Canes, a 19th-century tradition that was, in turn, revived and reshaped by the Class of 2003 to celebrate class unity and spirit.
-Class Canes are now given to all Amherst seniors to mark their graduation from Amherst and to serve as a tangible connection to their class, to a unique tradition at Amherst and to their alma mater.
-The canes are a gift from an endowed Senior Cane Fund created by Brian J. Conway ’80 and Kevin J. Conway ’80.
+Conway Canes are now given to all Amherst seniors to mark their graduation from Amherst and to serve as a tangible connection to their class, to a unique tradition at Amherst and to their alma mater.
+The canes are a gift from an endowed Fund for Conway Canes created by Brian J. Conway ’80 and Kevin J. Conway ’80.

 Student Government Resolution